ROCm/rocm-install-on-linux/docs/install/rocm-offline-installer.rst

          :sync: SLES

-         Install the following for SLSE 15.5:
+         Install the following for SLES 15.5:

          .. code-block:: bash